-HUD's implementation of Section 504 of the Rehabilitation Act of 1973 (24 CFR Part 8) requires that publicly supported federal housing developments make 5 percent of total units accessible to individuals with mobility disabilities and an additional 2 percent of total units accessible to individuals with sensory disabilities.
-Public housing and project-based Section 8 units are both considered to be publicly supported housing subject to this mandate.
+HUD's implementation of Section 504 of the Rehabilitation Act of 1973 (24 CFR Part 8) requires that publicly supported federal housing developments make 5 percent of total units accessible to individuals with mobility disabilities and an additional 2 percent accessible to individuals with sensory disabilities.
+Public housing and project-based Section 8 units are both considered publicly supported housing subject to this mandate.
 Based on these requirements, every jurisdiction except for Gaithersburg, Maryland, meets the above legal criteria.

-As discussed in Location and Type of Affordable Housing (see page XX), affordable housing in the region is available in a range of unit sizes.
+As discussed in the Location and Type of Affordable Housing section, affordable housing in the region is available in a range of unit sizes.
 These include accessible housing options such as assisted living facilities, independent living units, and congregate care facilities.
 However, the supply of affordable, accessible housing continues to fall well short of demand in the D.C. area, as a report by the D.C.
-Affordable Housing Alliance makes clear.
-195 Virginia and Maryland also acknowledge the mismatch between the supply of affordable accessible housing and the growing need for such housing, Despite a range of sizes, disparities in unit size allocations produce disparities in access to affordable accessible housing.
-As discussed in depth in the Disparities in Housing Needs section, there is a disproportionately lower percentage of publicly supported housing for larger families. meaning individuals with disabilities who live with their families are less likely to have access to affordable housing.
-Additionally, there appears to be an outsized proportion of housing stock reserved for one-bedroom units, which also limits access to affordable and accessible housing because in some circumstances a resident may need a live-in attendant but cannot due to occupancy limits.
+Affordable Housing Alliance makes clear.187 Virginia and Maryland also acknowledge the mismatch between the supply of affordable, accessible housing and the growing need for such housing.188

+Despite a range of sizes being available, disparities in unit size allocations produce disparities in access to affordable, accessible housing.
+As discussed in depth in the Disproportionate Housing Needs section, there is a disproportionately lower percentage of publicly supported housing for larger families, meaning individuals with disabilities who live with their families are less likely to have access to affordable housing.
+Additionally, there appears to be an outsized proportion of housing stock reserved for one-bedroom units, which also limits access to affordable and accessible housing because in some circumstances occupancy limits prevent a resident from retaining a necessary live-in attendant.

 Additionally, many individuals with disabilities live on a fixed income.
-Those who rely on SSI as their primary income and live alone are unable to afford most units due to their significantly limited income.
-Further development of accessible affordable housing units is needed to ensure availability to a larger proportion of those who need it.
+Those who rely on Supplemental Security Income as their primary income and live alone are unable to afford most units.
+Further development of affordable, accessible housing units is needed to ensure availability to a larger proportion of those who need it.